by Katy Barley

-The Shell House was constructed as one of the set’s for the final Harry Potter film – Harry Potter and The Deathly Hallows starring Daniel Radcliffe and based on the book by J. K. Rowling.
+Shell Cottage was constructed as one of the set’s for the final Harry Potter films – Harry Potter and The Deathly Hallows starring Daniel Radcliffe and based on the book by J. K. Rowling.
 The house was the setting for Bill and Fleur Weasley’s home and a safe house during the Second Wizarding War.
 The unique, character-filled cottage was built along the coast of Freshwater West, Pembrokeshire, with filming taking place between the 11th and 15th May 2010.

 Sign up to receive exclusive offers, competitions and the latest news to your inbox, and you'll be entered into our monthly prize-draw 3 times!